osqp/osqp/docs/index.rst

-.. osqp documentation master file, created by sphinx-quickstart on Sat Feb 18 15:49:00 2017.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Welcome to OSQP's documentation
 ================================

-OSQP (Operator Splitting Quadratic Program) solver is a numerical optimization package for solving convex quadratic problems in the form
+OSQP (Operator Splitting Quadratic Program) solver is a numerical optimization package for solving convex quadratic programs in the form

 .. math::